eludris/eludris/docs/src/content/docs/autodoc.md

 Each field has a `name` key, which is the name of the field, and a `field_type` key, which is the type of the field.
 The `field_type` key can be a [primitive type](#primitive-types) (such as `String`), or another item in the inventory (such as `Message`).

 There is a `nullable` key, which is a boolean indicating whether the field can be `null` or not.
-There is also an `ommitable` key, which is a boolean indicating whether the field can be omitted from the object or not.
+There is also an `omittable` key, which is a boolean indicating whether the field can be omitted from the object or not.

 A field may also be `flattened`, which means that the field is flattened into the object.
 This means that all the fields in the flattened object are moved into the parent object.
 This is used when multiple objects have the same fields.